mathisbukowski/Arcade/doc/arcade/DynamicLibraryObject.md

     Get the type of the library

     :material-keyboard-return: **Return**
-    :    Type of the library
+    :    LibType Type of the library

 ### ~DynamicLibraryObject<a name="_u007eDynamicLibraryObject"></a>